Residual Back Projection With Untrained Neural Networks

 \section{Conclusion}

-In the case of sparse-measurement conditions, IR related methods suffer from streak artifacts, while pre-trained neural network related methods are brittle due to the lack of theoretical guarantee and high-quality training datasets.
-In this paper, we introduce a new neural network related framework RBP-DIP for X-ray CT reconstruction.
-It is shown that impressive reconstruction results can be achieved without any training by using RBP-DIP, especially under the sparse-measurement conditions.
-Such improvements mainly credit to two implementations.
-The first is the newly invented RBP connection that utilizes the advantages of conventional IR algorithms.
-The second is the use of the deep image prior.
-We also show that the proposed method has impressive noise and perturbation resistance performance.
+In this paper, we present an untrained neural network related framework, RBP-DIP, for X-ray CT reconstruction.
+Remarkable reconstruction results are achieved using RBP-DIP without any training process or extra regularization, particularly under highly ill-posed conditions.
+The improvements are primarily attributable to the employment of the untrained neural network and the RBP connection, which utilize the advantages of DIP and conventional IR algorithms, respectively.

-Since the proposed method does not require any training, a fair comparison should be made with conventional IR methods and the original DIP method using a U-net~\cite{baguer2020computed}.
-Comparing with the conventional IR methods, the RBP-DIP can achieve higher SNR even under full-view conditions.
-Comparing with the original DIP method, the RBP-DIP has better accuracy and benefits more from the increase in the number of views.
-All these facts imply that our proposed method is a successful implementation that combines the advantages of IR methods and DIP methods.
+In comparison with conventional IR methods, RBP-DIP attains a higher reconstruction SNR, especially when the corresponding inverse problem is highly ill-posed.
+In comparison with the original DIP method, RBP-DIP exhibits superior accuracy and is free from neural network specific artifacts.
+These findings suggest that our proposed methodology successfully utilizes the advantages of both IR and DIP methods.